TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/EscapeTwo.md

 Error!
 The `xp_cmdshell` utility is disabled.

-But since we're authenticated as `sa`, we can easily enabled it:
+But since we're authenticated as `sa`, we can easily enable it:

 <br />